Geometric multigrid for an implicit-time immersed boundary method: Discussion

 Potential limitations of this study are that we restricted our exploration to zero Reynolds number flow and to structures with nonzero thickness with linear constitutive laws.
 Extensions to nonzero Reynolds numbers are straightforward.
 In fact, solving the time-independent problem, as we do herein, is \emph{more} challenging than solving the time-dependent problem.
+The time-dependent problem presents other possible solution methods and preconditioning strategies based on fractional stepping techniques, which do not extend to the time-independent problem.
 Provided that the nonlinear convection terms are treated explicitly, the system of equations that must be solved at each time step is very similar to \eqref{matrixeq:eq}, with the main difference being that the operator applied to the velocity in the time-dependent problem is $I-\dt\Delta_{h}-\dt^2\gamma S_h\Af S_h^{*}$.
 The presence of the identity matrix and the appearance of an additional factor of $\dt$ both result in a better conditioned system, and likely will improve the convergence of our method.

 In many applications of interest, the elastic structure is modeled as a thin interface of zero thickness.
 Our method applies equally well to this problem.
 We choose to use ``thick'' structures for our numerical tests because the IB method is known to yield poor volume conservation when applied to problems involving thin elastic structures \cite{GRIFFITH:2012:IBVOLCONSERVE}.
 This unphysical leakage of fluid across the boundary is exacerbated by high elastic stiffness, making it difficult to reach the extreme stiffnesses considered in this work.
 (Although not shown here, we performed a series of tests with thin boundaries, but the leakage limited our tests to moderate stiffnesses.)
 Our multigrid solution algorithm performs equally well on thin and thick boundaries, however.
 The major difference between these two arose upon grid refinement.
 For a fixed elastic stiffness, thin boundaries become more numerically stiff as the grid is refined.
 That is, the time step restriction scales like the grid spacing.
 If the time step is reduced simultaneously with the grid spacing, as is necessary in practice to maintain a fixed Courant number, then the solver performance is essentially grid independent.